silpps/LibraryApp/fe_assessment.md

 ---

-####*Key Takeaways
+### Key Takeaways
 The `Library` component is a robust and modular solution for managing a user's book collection.
 With its dynamic filtering, pagination, and use of modals, it creates an engaging experience.
-Minor improvements in UI, error visibility, and performance could make it even more polished and user-centric.
+Minor improvements in UI, error visibility in fetching books, and performance could make it even more polished and user-centric.
 The design effectively balances flexibility and maintainability, making it a strong component for a scalable application.

 ## Add Book Form